moazzamak/mak/source/_posts/wealth-creation.md

 A common misconception is to mistake savings as a form of investment.
 Savings is when fiat currency just sits in a bank account or under a mattress while inflation steals value from it.
 Obviously such a strategy doesn't create new value for the world and only hurts the buying power of the saver while enriching despotic governments.
 To put things in perspective a 7% annual inflation rate means that in 10 years the purchasing power of some saved amount is halved.

 ## Cash flow is king
 I tend to prefer cash flow investing to create passive income streams.
 The income I receive from the asset is continuously reinvested thus creating a compounding effect which creates exponential growth.
-A cashflow asset with a 10% yield will be worth 2.5x of the original invested amount after 10 years.
+A cashflow asset with a 10% yield will be worth 2.5x of the original invested amount after 10 years of compounding.
 A cash flow investor's goal is to become financially independent.
 This means to reach a point where all your expenses are covered by the portfolio income alone.
 When financial independence is reached a person can choose to quit their day job however it is recommended to continue working and being a productive citizen of the world, all the while investing the salary into more cash flow assets.
 Some common cash flow assets are:
 - Dividend paying shares in a business